Aneela Cox, MD

 Who, specifically, is going to love having you as their physician?

 People that are curious about their wellness, those that are motivated to learn about their bodies, mind and spirit.
 Truly anyone who is willing to invest the time and energy to take care of themselves in whatever form that looks like.

 My husband and I LOVE Asheville.
 We did our yoga teacher training at Asheville Yoga Center in 2015 and fell in love with the community and the Blue Ridge Mountains.
 We always knew that we would end back up in WNC after our residency training to further build the beautiful community we experienced here.

 Book a New Patient Appointment* with Dr. Aneela Cox:

-*Note: Integrative Family Medicine is a Membership Based medical practice.
-The first step to joining Integrative Family Medicine is to book a New Patient Establish Care visit.
+*Note: Integrative Family Medicine is a membership-based medical practice.
+The first step before scheduling an appointment is enrollment.
 Learn about the benefits and cost of an Integrative Life Membership here.